Pulp Engine Document Rendering

 What about support?

 Evaluation: self-serve via public docs, no private channel.
-Early Adopter: email support (best-effort 1 business day NZ hours), with a private Slack channel for Team tier on request.
+Early Adopter: email support (best-effort 1 business day NZ hours), with a private Slack channel for Team and SaaS & Resale tiers on request.
 At GA: the same email support shape, with broader self-serve onboarding and billing.
 Full terms, including release cadence and the 12-month founding-rate guarantee, are in the Support & release policy.

 Do you offer managed hosting?